Elbaton1/CareerQuest-Memorial/README.md

 - **Completed By**: Michael O'Brien (completed individually)
 - **Assignment**: Sprint 1 Project

-## License

-This project is licensed under the MIT License.

 ---

-Thank you for reviewing CareerQuest.
-I hope you find the project meets all the requirements and showcases my skills effectively.
+Thank you I hope you find the project meets all the requirements and showcases my skills :)